• Art Magazine

 Portrait of Man Ray and Salvador Dali, Paris

-by Carl van Vechten, via Wikimedia Commons
+by Carl Van Vechten, via Wikimedia Commons

 Man Ray's influence on modern photography

-MAN RAY overview on Pinterest
+Man Ray's product overview on Pinterest

 Owner and managing director of Kunstplaza .
 Publicist, editor and passionate blogger in the field of art, design and creativity since 2011.